Barney Wilson

 The Yellow Jackets lost to Gadsden and Saks but opened the season with a 19-0 shutout of rival Anniston on Oxford’s home turf then shut out Jacksonville 27-0 on the road.

-He was also a two-year starter in basketball for Gene Bussey and regularly scored in double figures.
-As a senior, he was the only Oxford player named to the all-tournament team at the Calhoun County tournament.
+He was also a two-year starter in basketball for Gene Bussey.
+Wilson regularly scored in double figures.
+As a senior, He had a team-high 25 points as the Yellow Jackets defeated Calhoun County Training School 93-83 in the opening round of the county tournament.
+Two nights later, Wilson scored 10 of Oxford’s 37 points in an 84-37 loss to Cobb Avenue.
+He was the only Oxford player named to the all-tournament team.

 Wilson played professional baseball for four seasons.
 He retired after the 1976 season even though he had pitched to a 1.16 ERA over 31 innings.